RafterOne/dunkel-site-template/README.md

 =====================================================
 How to use this framework: General installation steps

-[ TODO: Detail the prerequisites: Visual Studio with Sitecore Rocks and TDS Hedgehog installed, a copy of the desired Sitecore installer plus its license ]

 The dunkel framework is intended as a template for the development of new Sitecore instances.
 You will replace every occurrence of the name "dunkel" with the name of your project.